IC 4605 - The Blue Angel Nebula

 This reflection nebula is very, very faint and is believed to be the leftovers of an ancient supernova remnant.
 It sits about 900 light-years away.
 Although the nebula itself is in the constellation Eridanus, it is illuminated by its neighboring star, Rigel, in the constellation Orion.

-Image processed by Ron Yelton, original data from Sacramento Valley Astronomical society
+Image processed by Ron Yelton, original data from Sacramento Valley Astronomical Society

 Date: December 2022